kevinyi901/kevinyi901/README.md

 # About Me
 👋 About Me

 Hi, I’m Kevin Yi — a Principal Data Engineer with a background as a U.S. Army officer and civil engineer, now focused on data science, AI/ML, and large-scale data systems.
-I’m currently pursuing my Master of Information and Data Science at UC Berkeley, where I’m working on projects in predictive modeling, distributed computing, and AI applications at scale.
+I hold a Masters in Information and Data Science from UC Berkeley, where I’m worked on projects in predictive modeling, distributed computing, and AI applications at scale.

 I specialize in designing and automating real-time data pipelines, building machine learning models that drive actionable insights, and creating dashboards and monitoring systems that ensure reliability in mission-critical environments.
 My experience spans defense, engineering, and enterprise analytics, and I enjoy tackling problems where technology directly impacts operations and decision-making.

 I’m passionate about combining technical depth with leadership experience to help organizations use data more effectively.

 # Projects
 In my time at MIDS, I have had the opportunity to work on several projects.
-Most work is ongoing, but here are some of the completed projects that I can share with you:
+Here are some of the completed projects that I can share with you:

 <details>
 <summary>Legal Document Retrieval RAG Pipeline with GPU-Accelerated Search</summary>